Information

 Yonge

-Street is locally regarded as the longest street in the
+Street is locally regarded as

 world.
 This is actually not true, but it's best not to argue with the